Customer Success Strategies e-book

 - To avoid any conflict of interest between sales reps and selling into a bad fit ICP, any sales commission paid for should be reversed in case such a customer leaves in the first 90 days.

 Chapter 6: Customer Churn Type 2

 Missing functionality churn is caused by missing a feature that your customer asked for multiple times.
 Their patience eventually runs out and they give up on your product.

 It’s common to see feature requests pouring in and a customer constantly checking with you.

 Remember it’s also a pain for your customer to move from a current product to a new product.
 Even if the latter is a better product.
 So, for a customer to churn, the pain of missing feature needs to be greater than the combined pain of switching and pain of waiting for the feature.

 Pain of missing feature > (Pain of switching + Pain of waiting for feature development)

 - Product road map: Create and release a product road map to your customers.
 In case you don’t have one, it will be worth making one.
 Your road map could forecast or announce ‘to be released’ functionality and features up to 2 to 4 quarters.

 - Re-prioritizing your product road map: Analyse how many customers are you losing because of a particular missing feature.
 Use the data to re-prioritize.
 Identify the top features (up to 10) because of which your customers are leaving you.
 Share the updated product road map right back with your customers.

 - Upfront expectation management: If some features will not be available in the near term, train sales, support and customer success teams on expectation management.
-Let the customer know that this feature will not be available in near term.
-Setting up expectations will take off a ton of frustration and will also remove any post sale surprise.
+Let the customer know that this feature will not be available in the near term.
+Setting up expectations will take off a ton of frustration and will also remove any post-sale surprise.